 Our orthopaedic surgeons specialise in preventative care, treatment and rehabilitation for a range of ailments, injuries and conditions including bone, joint, muscle, ligament, tendon, nerve and arthritis pain.
 They use well-established methods and techniques, while remaining at the forefront of new and innovative operative practices and procedures.
 Skilled in a variety surgical techniques from minimally invasive, arthroscopic procedures, to joint reconstructions and joint replacement, our surgeons perform surgery of the:

 - Foot and ankle

 - Elbow, wrist and hand.

-A number of our specialists are also trained to use innovative treatment technology including the Navio Robotic Surgical System, 3D software, computer-navigated surgery and the ground-breaking Arthrex 4K arthroscopic imaging system to assist in minimally invasive joint surgery.
+A number of our specialists are also trained to use innovative treatment technology including the NAVIO Robotic Surgical System, 3D software, computer-navigated surgery and the ground-breaking Arthrex 4K arthroscopic imaging system to assist in minimally invasive joint surgery.

 Performing over 8,000 procedures every year, our surgeons are supported by our experienced nursing staff, who are highly trained in orthopaedic care and treatment.
 All nursing staff also have mandatory advanced life support training for the detection, assessment and care of any deteriorating patients.

 Treatment and Rehabilitation

-Patients admitted to our hospital receive surgery to fix damaged or diseased bones and joints.
+Patients admitted to our hospital receive surgery to treat damaged or diseased bones and joints.
 Our surgeons’ expertise, knowledge and technical skills are paramount in achieving the best outcomes for patients.
 Careful selection of patients suitable for surgery and managing expectations is an important part of our treatment program.